Victory Synagogue, during the Second World War

 © ed.
 Penholder

-During the Second World War, the synagogue embodied the sufferings inflicted on the Jews of France, but also the Jewish spiritual resistance.
-Although marked by the attacks of 1941 and 1942, it remained open during the entire war under the aegis of the chief rabbi of Paris Julien Weill.
-After the war, it hosted the commemorations of the deportation and the victims of war.
+During the Second World War, the synagogue embodied the suffering inflicted on the Jews of France, but also Jewish spiritual resistance.
+Although marked by the attacks of 1941 and 1942, it remained open throughout the war under the aegis of the chief rabbi of Paris, Julien Weill.
+After the war, it hosted commemorations of the deportation and the victims of war.